Table of Contents

-Freeing up additional resources, minimal participation in the recruiting process, and not having to engage in the operational processes makes outstaffing more efficient and definitely more safe than searching for freelance specialists or hiring them in-house.
+Freeing up additional resources, minimal participation in the recruiting and post-hiring processes, and not having to engage in the operational processes makes outstaffing more efficient and definitely safer than searching for freelance specialists or hiring them in-house.

-Yes: if you have the resources for direct management, outstaffing is a better choice.
+Yes: if you have the resources for direct control, outstaffing is a better choice.

 No: outsourcing would be better, but be ready to relinquish some control.

-Short-term (up to a year): short-term projects will benefit more from outstaffing.
-These teams already possess all required knowledge and can jump directly into work processes.
+Short-term (up to a year): short-term projects will benefit more from outstaffing and outsourcing, depending on the terms of agreement.
+The main thing to consider, the team should already possess all the required knowledge and be eager to jump directly into work processes.

-Long-term (longer than 1 year): outstaffed team can take care of a project of any length.
+Long-term (longer than 1 year): An outstaffed team can take care of a project of any length.